 The Superintendent is responsible for making dismissal recommendations to the Board of Education consistent with the Board's goal of having a highly qualified, high performing staff.
-This includes recommending a non-licensed employee for immediate dismissal for willful or negligent failure to report an instance of suspected child abuse or neglect as required by 325 ILCS 5/.

 Reduction in Force and Recall

 "Agreement between Board of Education of Elmhurst Community Unit District 205 and Elmhurst Paraprofessional and School Related Personnel Council."